Bearwaves/eos4j/README.md

 - Entitlements (query/count/copy), entitlement token, redeem
 - Query ownership, ownership token
 - Checkout
+- Transactions
-- Transaction count and copy by ID/index
+  - Count and copy by ID/index
+  - Get transaction ID, count and copy entitlements

 If there's something missing that you need, please do open an issue.
 PRs are very welcome.